MohaBoukhatem/Moha-boukhatem/README.md

 ### A little more about me...
 - CS Student
-- Interested in Python & AI
+- Interested in AI & Data

 ---